IslandRock1/Kyb/README.md

 ### TODO

 * Implement a website for position control over wifi.
-* Add comunication to the force sensor.
+* Add communication to the force sensor.